Last Updated on October 8, 2023 by Martina McKeough

-A wine pedicure centres around vinotherapy.
+A wine pedicure for example centres around vinotherapy.
 This simply means that most of the products that are used in the actual pedicure are derived from wine.

 You can get wine foot soaks, red wine foot baths and so on.
 Typically nails are painted in a deep red maroon colour to match a good red wine.

 Do you love chocolate?
-Well, some salons have created gimmicky pedicures to indulge you with products that are based around chocolate.
+Well, some salons have created a chocolate pedicure to indulge you with products that are based around chocolate.

 Fancy a chocolate foot soak followed by a chocolate foot mask and chocolate moisturizing lotion?
-They might even throw in some actual chocolate for you to eat whilst you have it.
+They might even throw in some actual chocolate for you to eat while you have it.

 This is the type of pedicure that you might buy if you were having an all-girls trip to the nail salon for a celebration.
 It is a little bit corny but also a bit fun and a bit of a talking point instead of the traditional professional pedicure.